planetpratik/CMake-Jenkins-CPP/README.md

 * [Jenkins](https://www.jenkins.io/download) — Latest Jenkins Server for CI / CD
 * Your Favorite Compiler Toolchain - GCC, Clang or Mingw64.
 Also setup your environment PATH variable so compiler toolchain can be accessed by CMake and Jenkins.
 * [Mingw64](https://www.msys2.org/) - To use gcc / g++ on Windows, download MSYS2 and follow instructions given on page to install Mingw64.
+* [Ninja](https://ninja-build.org/) - To use Ninja build system.
+Download, Install and Update environment PATH variable to access Ninja from command line.
 * [Vcpkg](https://github.com/microsoft/vcpkg) — Latest Vcpkg package manager for dependency management **( Will be installed automatically ).**

 ### How to Run :-

 Before running project, Go to CMake Toolchain folder and update compiler **TOOLCHAIN_PATH** for every required platform toolchain as per your installation location.

+This project uses Ninja buildsystem but you can use any other build system easily by modifying **build.sh** or **build.bat** files.
+Example build systems are **"Unix Makefiles", "MinGW Makefiles"** etc.

 Now You're ready to run this project.
 Clone this repository using following command
 ```sh